 The Style Gallery is a great new way for you to view, love, and share outfit photos.
 It’s meant to showcase all the expressive, creative, and inspirational personalities of our community!

 Hey, lit-minded readers!
 We’ve moved our annual Written Wardrobe journal to the blog, where you can find ModCommunity-sourced style-inspired stories all year long, like the one below.
-We love hearing your stories and getting lost in your creations, so be sure to submit your fashion-focused writing here.

 BY JULES BARRUECO